 who: Mary Elizabeth Kay

-what: software developer, writer, wife, mom, avid reader and traveler, compulsive creative, and lover of all things nerd.
+what: software developer, writer, plant lady, yogi, wife, mom, avid reader and traveler, compulsive creative, and lover of all things nerd.

 where: Cleveland, Ohio

-why: I started my site as a way to gain some web development experience, as I rarely use these languages at my day job, so it often serves as a web dev test kitchen.
+why: I started this site as a way to gain some web development experience, as I rarely use these languages at my day job.
 I was also desperately in need of a consistent creative outlet, I just didn't know it at the time.
-It is always amazing to me how life leads you to exactly what you require, even when you don't realize you are lacking.
-I spend a lot of time examining connections in life like this; always looking for that common thread leading me through and linking each experience.
-I try to be more mindful of it...to trust it.
+Life is fascinating that way; you are often led to what you need, without even realizing that you were lacking - some may call this intelligent design, happenstance, serendipity, etc.